syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/How-to-apply-grouping-properties-for-a-particular-column.md

 ---
 layout: post
-title: How to apply grouping properties for a particular column
+title: How to apply grouping properties for a particular column | WindowsForms | Syncfusion
 description: how to apply grouping properties for a particular column
 platform: WindowsForms
 control: GridGrouping